 First, pain can be controlled by the administration of analgesic drugs that can mask the symptoms and provide relief to the patient.
 While paracetamol and NSAIDs are usually sufficient to effectively relieve mild to moderate pain, codeine or other opioids are necessary in cases of severe and unbearable pain.

-In addition to the pharmacological treatment, the dentist performs a medical treatmentwhich consists of a specific intervention for eliminate the cause of pulpitis.
+Along with pharmacological treatment, the dentist performs a medical treatment, which consists of a specific intervention to eliminate the cause of pulpitis.
 When pulp involvement is limited, pulpitis is treated by simply removing the caries.
-On the other hand, in the presence of severe inflammation and pulp necrosis, pulp removal may be necessary. partial or total removal of the tooth pulp (devitalization or eventual extraction of the tooth).
+On the other hand, in the presence of severe inflammation and pulp necrosis, partial or total removal of the pulp of the tooth (devitalization or eventual extraction of the tooth) may be necessary.

 The best treatment for pulpitis is prevention.
 Since most pulpitis is a consequence of cariogenic processes, simpledietary precautions, combined with the correction of an unhealthy lifestyle, can prevent the occurrence of pulpitis.